Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 Non-stress complications named in SFX (such as #trait[Over-Indulged] or #trait[On Fire]) are mere suggestions and can always be swapped for something more creative or appropriate to the moment.

-Some SFX are tagged as #sfx[(Gear)].
+Some SFX are tagged as _*(Gear)*_.
 These generally require you to have the equipment described in the SFX in order to use some or all of the options that SFX offers.

 === Character Creation: SFX